Updated Dec 12, 2022

 Instead of having a YouTube intro, you should have a hook.

-A hook is a short, attention-grabbing segment that:
+To write a good hook for YouTube, record a short, attention-grabbing segment that:

 - is 5-10 seconds long and fast-paced